Procedures for Offshore Blind Site Licensing

 Virtual Meeting

 The Microsoft Teams meeting can also be joined from a smartphone or tablet through the Microsoft Teams App.
 Hunters who wish to use their smartphone, or tablet, must first download the Microsoft Team App well before the meeting.
-Brief instructions for downloading the App are included {HERE}.
 We recommend that the user familiarizes themselves with the functions of this app, and find a place that has a strong, reliable cellular signal of at least three out of four bars for optimal use during the meeting.

 During this virtual meeting, the hunter and DNR representative must be able to see and speak to each other.
 If a hunter has a computer with a monitor and built-in microphone, they should be able to see and speak via the Microsoft Teams video-conferencing platform.
-Hunters are not required to have a computer with a built-in camera in order for the process to work.
-However, if a hunter has a computer that does not have a built-in microphone, they will need to have a cell phone or landline where they can call into the virtual meeting (phone number will be provided with the invitation).
+Hunters are not required to have a computer with a built-in camera in order for the process to work but will need to forward proof of ID to the DNR representative assisting with blind site selection.
+If a hunter has a computer that does not have a built-in microphone, they will need to have a cell phone or landline where they can call into the virtual meeting (phone number will be provided with the invitation).
 In this case, the hunter will be watching the process on their monitor and listening and talking through their phone.
 If the hunter is running the Microsoft Teams app on their smartphone, they should be able to both see the process and speak via the app, rather than needing to call in.

 The DNR representative will then share their screen allowing the hunter to view an electronic map showing the tidal waterways in their selected county, the shoreline mapping layer, and riparian properties that have been licensed by landowners.
 The DNR representative will be able to move the map around the screen and designate each blind site by clicking on the location indicated by the hunter.